 In 2017 Jude started performing a little again and continued writing new material.

 The Window to My Soul followed in 2019 accompanied by a memoir of the same name and in October 2022 Jude’s third album Freedom was released.

 Albums 2 and 3 also saw Jude developing her portfolio of visual art showing in person and with TWTMS, when the pandemic hit, online with The Alternative Spring Tour, before Zoom even became the norm!

 At every stage of Jude’s musical adventure, through a natural curiosity and something of a fierce determination, she has set her bar higher – always seeking to learn more and develop her skills to become an accomplished and respected musician and singer.
 From starting to sing, starting to write – the music and words on 28/30 songs on her first 3 albums are her own – to becoming hands on in the production of her work.

 For the last 5 years Jude has worked closely with Georgia Train (Burt Bacharach, Kaiser Chiefs, Bitter Ruin, Xenomania, Hookers Songs) as her vocal coach, mentor and one of her co-producers.
-A fourth project taking Jude in yet another musical direction is underway and is due to be recorded in February 2023 as she approaches her 65th year.
+A fourth project taking Jude in a very, very different musical direction is underway and will be ready for sharing sometime in Jude’s 65th year!
 One of Jude’s firm beliefs is that age should not get in the way of aspirations.
 “New talent should not always mean young talent.”